 What is the purpose of transferring a vehicle title in Wisconsin?

 The vehicle title transfer in Wisconsin is crucial for establishing legal ownership when buying or selling a vehicle.
-It protects both the buyer and seller, ensuring that all parties have the necessary rights and avoiding potential disputes regarding ownership.
+It protects both the buyer and seller, ensuring all parties have the necessary rights and avoiding potential disputes regarding ownership.

 What documents are needed for a title transfer in Wisconsin?